 Kochi: The Land of Seared Bonito & Sake Culture

 “Katsuo no Tataki” (or seared bonito) is a representative dish of Kochi and can be enjoyed in many places throughout the prefecture.
-The preparation is extremely simple: raw bonito is seared over burning straw.
-It’s then cut into bite-sized pieces and eaten with ponzu sauce (mixture of soy sauce and vinegar).
+The preparation is extremely simple: raw bonito is seared with burning straw.
+It’s then cut into bite-sized pieces and eaten with ponzu sauce (a mixture of soy sauce and vinegar).
 The seared aroma and refreshing acidity spread in your mouth the moment you take a bite, offering a taste distinctly different from sashimi.
-You can also experience searing bonito over straw, so please try it by yourself and savor the flavor!
+You can also experience searing bonito over straw, so please try it yourself and savor the flavor!

 “Katsuo no Tataki” (or seared bonito) is a representative dish of Kochi and can be enjoyed in many places throughout the prefecture.
-The preparation is extremely simple: raw bonito is seared over burning straw.
-It’s then cut into bite-sized pieces and eaten with ponzu sauce (mixture of soy sauce and vinegar).
+The preparation is extremely simple: raw bonito is seared with burning straw.
+It’s then cut into bite-sized pieces and eaten with ponzu sauce (a mixture of soy sauce and vinegar).
 The seared aroma and refreshing acidity spread in your mouth the moment you take a bite, offering a taste distinctly different from sashimi.
-You can also experience searing bonito over straw, so please try it by yourself and savor the flavor!
+You can also experience searing bonito over straw, so please try it yourself and savor the flavor!

 Sawachi Ryori: The Communal Feast

 Another representative specialty of Kochi is “Sawachi Ryori (Big dish meal).”
 This is a magnificent dish served on a large platter (over 30cm in diameter) piled high with numerous dishes including sashimi, fried foods, simmered dishes, and sushi, all made with seafood and mountain ingredients.
 Considered a “feast for special occasions,” its history dates to the Edo period (era of Samurai).
-There’s an interesting anecdote about why it’s served this way: It’s said to have been adopted so that women could enjoy their drinks at their leisure without having to go back and forth between the dining room and kitchen… reflecting the prefecture’s love of alcohol.
+It’s said to have been adopted so that women could enjoy their drinks at leisure without having to go back and forth between the dining room and kitchen… reflecting the prefecture’s love of alcohol.

 Another representative specialty of Kochi is “Sawachi Ryori (Big dish meal).”
 This is a magnificent dish served on a large platter (over 30cm in diameter) piled high with numerous dishes including sashimi, fried foods, simmered dishes, and sushi, all made with seafood and mountain ingredients.
 Considered a “feast for special occasions,” its history dates to the Edo period (era of Samurai).
-There’s an interesting anecdote about why it’s served this way: It’s said to have been adopted so that women could enjoy their drinks at their leisure without having to go back and forth between the dining room and kitchen… reflecting the prefecture’s love of alcohol.
+It’s said to have been adopted so that women could enjoy their drinks at leisure without having to go back and forth between the dining room and kitchen… reflecting the prefecture’s love of alcohol.

 Ehime: The Kingdom of Citrus & Tai-meshi

 Ehime Prefecture boasts the highest production of citrus fruits and farmed sea bream in Japan.
 Taking advantage of its warm, dry climate, the prefecture has cultivated citrus fruits for many years.
-In recent years, active efforts in variety improvement have resulted in many varieties that are juicy and have a good balance of sweetness and acidity.
+In recent years, active efforts to increase variety have resulted in many a staggering array of flavors balancing sweetness and acidity.
 In the Dogo Onsen hot spring area, there is a shop where you can enjoy various flavors of citrus juice from faucets.
 Sea bream is a beloved symbol of good fortune in Japanese culture.
-Ehime Prefecture offers an abundance of sea bream, and in recent years, two types of “Tai-meshi” (sea bream rice) have become popular.
+Ehime Prefecture offers an abundance of sea bream, and in recent years, two types of “Tai-meshi” (sea bream rice) have become popular Shikoku foods.

 Tai-meshi: Two Ways to Enjoy Sea Bream